the-events-calendar/the-events-calendar/readme.txt

 * Improved integration between the ticketing framework and the Filter Bar plugin
 * Added useful system information to the help screen to assist in support and troubleshooting
 * Enhanced month view to populate the leading/trailing days of adjacent months included in the current view
+* Fixed a bug in the ticketing framework causing ticket start sale dates to reset to 1st January 1970

 = 3.8.1 =